CampagneLaboratory/variationanalysis/README.md

 wget http://dl.dropbox.com/u/357497/RRHCQKJ-discover-sequence-variants-demo-files.zip
 unzip RRHCQKJ-discover-sequence-variants-demo-files -d ./practice
 #and create a coviarates file to relate two samples to one another
-echo -e "sample-id\tpatient-id\tgender\ttype\tkind-of-sample\ttissue\tparents\nPVIZVB-pickrellNA18486_argonne\tP1\tMale\tPatient\tGermline\tBlood\tN/A\nPJCBGUJ-pickrellNA18486_yale\tP1\tMale\tPatient\tSomatic\tBlood\tN/A" > ./practice/covariates.txt
+echo -e "sample-id\tpatient-id\tgender\ttype\tkind-of-sample\ttissue\tparents\nZPVIZVB-pickrellNA18486_argonne\tP1\tMale\tPatient\tGermline\tBlood\tN/A\nPJCBGUJ-pickrellNA18486_yale\tP1\tMale\tPatient\tSomatic\tBlood\tN/A" > ./practice/covariates.txt
-#Now produce a tsv file with all positions obtaining a variant score (note: not variant probability) for each position
+#Now produce a vcf file with all positions obtaining a variant score (note: not true variant probability) for each position.
-#(TODO: goby3 does not seem to accept custom model path?)
+#We will use a model threshold of .99 but you are free to use a lower threshold to investigate more possible variant sites.
-java -jar goby.jar -m discover-sequence-variants practice/ZPVIZVB-pickrellNA18486_argonne.entries practice/PJCBGUJ-pickrellNA18486_yale.entries --format SOMATIC_VARIATIONS -o practice/NA18486_variants.vcf --genome human_g1k_v37 --covariates practice/covariates.txt -x SomaticVariationOutputFormat:model-path="models/[timestamp]/latestModel.bin"
+java -jar goby.jar -m discover-sequence-variants practice/ZPVIZVB-pickrellNA18486_argonne.entries practice/PJCBGUJ-pickrellNA18486_yale.entries --format SOMATIC_VARIATIONS -o practice/NA18486_variants.vcf --genome human_g1k_v37 --covariates practice/covariates.txt -x SomaticVariationOutputFormat:model-path="models/[timestamp (eg 1473798870063)]/latestModel.bin" -x SomaticVariationOutputFormat:model-p-mutated-threshold:0.99
+#our precictions will be outputted to practice/NA18486_variants.vcf